Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The weather in Granada in January

-In Granada during the summer there are days when temperatures exceed 40 degrees Celsius, making outdoor activities very difficult.
+In Granada during the summer there are days when temperatures exceed 40 degrees Celsius, making it very difficult to do outdoor activities.
 Take the opportunity to visit Granada in January if you want to get to know this wonderful city in total comfort, without rushing, without crowds and with a pleasant climate.